Kiran7007/Interview-Preparation/docs/android.md

  ↓
 nextCursor=C
 ```

-For Android, Paging 3 can manage loading, retry, refresh, and
+- For Android, Paging 3 can manage loading, retry, refresh, and
 presentation state.

-Interview Answer:
-> For simple offset pagination: For more reliable APIs, cursor pagination can be better: For Android, Paging 3 can manage loading, retry, refresh, and presentation state.
 ---
 ## How do you handle configuration changes (like screen rotation) in Android without losing data?
-ViewModel stores UI-related data across configuration changes.
+- ViewModel stores UI-related data across configuration changes.
-When screen rotates:
+- When screen rotates:
 ```text
 Activity/Fragment is destroyed and recreated
  ↓